nicholasjackson/open-skills/framework/badges/3-Skills-Generic.md

 ----
 ## Participation
-Sharing skills and knowledge via talks, meet-ups, authorship, conferences, promotes and supports company policies, process, mission, values, and standards of ethics and integrity.
+Sharing skills and knowledge via talks, meet-ups, authorship, conferences, promotes and supports company initiatives, process, mission, values, and standards of ethics and integrity.
 ### Bronze
-Give tech-talks, attend (and share with the team) meet-ups and conferences and contributes to a team blog.
+Give tech-talks, attend (and share with the team) meet-ups and conferences and contributes to a team blog, supports/participates in company initiatives.
 ### Silver
-Gives talks at meet-ups and writes own blog that has a identifiable reputation outside the company, promotes and supports company policy within delivery team.
+Gives talks at meet-ups and writes own blog that has a identifiable reputation outside the company, promotes and supports company initiatives within delivery team.
 ### Gold
-Speaks at national or international conferences, helps to define and create company policy and values.
+Speaks at national or international conferences, helps to define and create company initiatives and values.
 ### Platinum
 Authors refereed papers or books/chapters.